Information about the policies that guide how we deliver housing in the borough

-A ministerial statement in November 2014 introduced national planning guidance relating to when S106 planning obligations for affordable housing should not be required.
+The National Planning Policy Framework (NPPF) has guidance relating to when S106 planning obligations for affordable housing should not be required.

 For details on the changes in National Planning Policy, and to view our implications for policy CS09 of the adopted Core Strategy 2011, please visit our affordable housing (planning) page.

 To ensure we develop policies and plans that meet the needs of current and future residents we have carried out research.

 In 2006 we carried out a Strategic Housing Market Assessment (SHMA).
 This research showed us that:

 - there was a net need of 797 new affordable homes per year